wretchedghost/bashConfig/README.md

 # Use programmable completion, if available
 shopt -s progcomp

-# protects from accidentally destroy content with the redirect (>) command. ie echo "test" > whatever.txt.
+# Protects from accidentally destroy content with the redirect (>) command. ie echo "test" > whatever.txt.
 Should be overwritable using >|. ie echo "test" >| whatever.txt.
 set -o noclobber

 s() { # do sudo, or sudo the last command if no arguments given